BenDeLaCreme: Artistry

-Putnam's stage name is a play off the French term crème de la crème, which, translated, means "cream of the cream" or "best of the best", as well as a play off of his given first name.
+Putnam's stage name is a play off the French term crème de la crème, which, translated, means "cream of the cream" or "best of the best", combined with a play on his given first name.
 He commonly refers to himself as either "Ben" or "DeLa" to distinguish between the private, male persona (Ben) and public, female one (DeLa).
 He is also sometimes referred to as "Bendela", a take on the name Vendela.
 In an interview with Artes Magazine, he explained "I consider BenDeLaCreme to be the very best of Ben which is the name of the gentleman that I share a body with.
 DeLa is how I refer to the lady part of me.
 If you say Ben you're talking to that guy.
 If you say DeLa you are talking to me."

 Putnam credits his interest in drag and burlesque to seeing Varla Jean Merman's Holiday Ham in Boston in 2001.
 He was inspired by Merman's theatrical, character-driven approach to drag performance.
 DeLa considers drag to be "an inherently political act", an opportunity to encourage people to think about complex issues related to gender and sexuality through humor and theatre.
 Her solo shows combine comedy, song, burlesque, dance, and video clips (often DeLa herself in other roles).
 DeLa's costume style is reminiscent of iconic 1950s pin-up girls.
 She cites dancer and actress Ann Miller as an early influence.